CLINDA-AAU/simulacrumWorkflowR/paper.md

 SQLite: While both Oracle and SQLite use SQL syntax, there are notable differences between their syntaxes.
 For example, SQLite uses ‘LIMIT’ while Oracle uses ‘ROWNUM’.
 The sqldf package's implementation also restricts table creation capabilities within SQLite.
 Adjustment by NDRS is likely before execution on CAS.

-Time Management: While the Simulacrum facilitates SQL query testing, code adjustments will still take time that is unaccounted for in the estimates provided by simulacrumWorkflowR.
+Time Management: While the Simulacrum facilitates SQL query testing, the manual code adjustments required by NDRS are an additional time factor that is unaccounted for in the estimates provided by simulacrumWorkflowR.
 Despite this limitation, the package remains useful for benchmarking other components of the R script and identifying performance bottlenecks.

 # Acknowledgements